Introduction to the Musical Theatre Program

 Q: Do Musical Theatre BFA students have to audition before attending CSUF?

-Q: Does CSUF offer merit-based scholarships or work-study programs?
+Q: Does CSUF offer scholarships or work-study programs?

-A: Due to the highly competitive price of CSUF’s tuition (one of the lowest tuition prices in the country), merit-scholarships for incoming Musical Theatre students are relatively rare.
-That said, there are need-based scholarships and work-study programs available to all CSUF students.
-Visit the CSUF Financial Aid websiteOpens in new window for more details.
+There are also need-based scholarships and work-study programs available to all CSUF students.
+Visit the CSUF Financial Aid website for more details.

 Q: Is casting guaranteed for BFA Musical Theatre students?